 - Bruce Ballard, Phil Kudler, Form Cut Industries — Feedback, direction

-- Dianna Huff, Huff Industrial Marketing — Messaging strategy, project management, and all copy
+- Huff Industrial Marketing — Messaging strategy, project management, copy, custom WordPress design and development

 - Al Ferreira, Al Ferreira Photography — Product photography